JaideepPrasad/Data-Science/README.md

 This repo is currently under development...You will find a lot of readme files that are either under developed or uncomplete.
-These are place holders to store ideas I had for the final version of this repo while working on the repo.
+These are place holders to store ideas I had for the final version of this repo.
+Along with this a final review gor spelling and grammer will be conducted upon completion of the incomplete work.

 Files that still need some work:
    - surveillance cam